Car Insurance for International Travel: What's Covered When You Cross Borders

 • Free with eligible card

-• Up to $75,000 in collision/theft
+• Up to $75,000 collision/theft (CSR)

 • Does NOT cover liability

 Rental Company CDW/LDW: The most universally accepted option.
 Purchasing a Collision Damage Waiver (CDW) or Loss Damage Waiver (LDW) from the rental company removes your financial responsibility for damage to the rental vehicle.
 Baseline liability coverage is usually included in the rental rate, but you may want to add Supplemental Liability Insurance (SLI) for more robust protection.
 In some countries — like Italy — the CDW is actually mandatory for foreign renters.
+Learn more about what rental car insurance to get before you head to the counter.

-Card Coverage Type Rental Limit Notable Exclusions
+Card Coverage Type Rental Limit Max Duration

-Chase Sapphire Reserve® Primary Up to $75,000 / 31 days Very few country exclusions
+Chase Sapphire Reserve® Primary Up to $75,000 31 days

-Chase Sapphire Preferred® Primary Up to $60,000 / 31 days Very few country exclusions
+Chase Sapphire Preferred® Primary (excl. vehicles $125K+ MSRP) Up to $60,000 31 days

-Most other Visa/MC Secondary 15–30 days Ireland, Israel, Italy, Jamaica, Australia, NZ
+Most other Visa/MC Secondary Varies 15–30 days

 Credit Cards Don't Cover Liability Abroad